fanduel-oss/refract/docs/usage/introduction.md

 ## Error Handler

 An `errorHandler` is a function which causes side-effects in response to any `error` value output by the `aperture`.

-_TODO: make sure any other useful terms have been added here, and link everything through to more thorough explanations elsewhere_